meditationstuff/protocol_1/index.md

 If that’s the case, just do the best you can.
 You might try, for each objection, to see if you can correct or handle that objection.
 If you cannot, just let it go for now; choose another practice and come back later, as with all the practices.
 Here you can also mix in practice [p2], the willing/&#8203;doing practice.

 Finally, all the above is the canonical, main practice.
 And/but, you can also try similar things with "the rest of the day," e.g. when you wake up you can concretely explore your ideal rest of the day.
 You can do something similar for "tomorrow" and finally "goals" and "milestones" if those sorts of things are in your felt ontology.

 \*

+Also good: "perfect institution" or being cared for perfectly by an institution or directly by a group of people or by / also a bureaucratic process

+\*